19 Plants That Repel Bugs

 You can plant it near your vegetable garden to protect your crops from insects or use it as a border plant to keep bugs away from your patio or deck.

-To make the most out of nasturtium’s bug-repelling properties, you can crush the leaves and flowers and apply the juice on your skin as a natural insect repellent.
+To maximize nasturtium’s bug-repelling properties, crush the leaves and flowers and apply the juice to your skin as a natural insect repellent.

 It attracts pollinators like bees and hummingbirds and improves soil health.
-Plus, its colorful flowers make for a beautiful addition to your garden.
+Its colorful flowers make a beautiful addition to your garden.

 In summary, nasturtium is a natural and easy plant that repels bugs from your home and garden.

-Its peppery scent is a natural insect repellent and easy to grow and maintain.
-Try planting some nasturtium in your garden today and enjoy its benefits.
+Try planting some nasturtiums in your garden today and enjoy their benefits.

 8. Mosquito Shoo Geranium